-1.4 Direct Taxes Vs. Indirect Taxes Differences between direct and indirect taxes Point of Difference Direct Tax Indirect Tax Incidence and Impact A tax is said to be direct when impact and incidence of a tax are on one and same person. person and incidence or Burden • Indirect tax is imposed on commodities and allows the tax burden to shift.
-Viability of payment burden then Indirect taxes to people as direct taxes Indirect taxes are borne by the consumers of commodities and services Irrespective of financial ability as the MRP Includes all taxes.
-Administrative viability collecting direct taxes is more and Improper Cost of collecting Indirect taxes is very less as indirect taxes are wrapped up in prices of goods and services and cannot be evaded.
-Penalty It is levied on the assessee.
-It is levied on supplier of Goods & Services.
+1.4 Direct Taxes Vs. Indirect Taxes Differences between direct and indirect taxes Point of Direct Tax Indirect Tax Difference A tax is said to be direct If impact of tax is on one Incidence and when impact and person and incidence on Impact incidence of a tax are on the another, the tax is one and same person. called 'indirect' Direct tax is imposed on Indirect tax is imposed on Burden the individual organisation commodities and allows and burden of tax cannot the tax burden to shift. be shifted to others.
+Viability of Direct taxes are lesser Indirect taxes are borne by burden than Indirect taxes the consumers payment to people as direct taxes commodities and services are based on Income Irrespective of financial earning ability of people. ability the MRP as Includes all taxes.
+Administrative The administrative cost of Cost of collecting Indirect collecting direct taxes is taxes is very less as viability and Improper indirect taxes are wrapped administration may result up in prices of goods and services and cannot be in tax evasion. evaded.
+Penalty lt is levied on the It is levied on supplier of Goods & Services. assessee.

-4.4 Model Scanner CSEP M-I Paper 4 (2017 Syllabus)
+4.14 ■ Model Scanner CSEP M-I Paper 4 (2017 Syllabus)